Why choose to camp in the Simiens?

 The trek from Sankaber to Gich is 5-6 hours.
 The Jinbar falls sits between the two campsites, where the Jinber river plunges 500 metres down into the Gich Abyss.
 The waterfall is highly seasonal, and in the dry season the flow is greatly reduced.
 The stretch from the falls to Gich follows a gradual incline past the Jinbar river and the (now abandoned) village of Gich before arriving at the campsite.
 Geech sits in an open portion of land and there isn't much shrubbery around.

-The nearby Kedadit viewpoint (3,760m) offers wonderful views of the expansive lowlands to the north, and is a great spot for sundowners and you’ll often have a chance to watch the Gelada monkeys as they return to their sleeping spots in the caves below at sunset.
+The nearby Kedadit viewpoint (3,760m) offers wonderful views of the expansive lowlands to the north, and is a great spot for sundowners.
+You’ll often have a chance to watch the Gelada monkeys as they return to their sleeping spots in the caves below at sunset.

 Chennek is the last campsite along the main ridge of the Simiens, and is as far as you can get by road.
 Chennek is your best chance to spot the endemic Walia Ibex and Ethiopian Wolf (although the wolf is rarely seen in the Simiens).

 There are two incredible peaks between Gich and Chennek: Imet Gogo and Intateye.
 From Gich, it is a 2-hour hike to Imet Gogo which stands at 3,926m.
 The 360-degree panoramic views from here are extraordinary, and if you look east across the Bwahit Pass, you’ll see Ras Dashen (Africa’s tenth highest peak) in the distance.